arnabd64/Jenkins-Deployment-Guide/pages/standalone-docker.md

 To deploy Jenkins CI server using docker, you need to run the following commands.

+> [!TIP]
+> I recommend using this method of deployment over other methods because it gives a lot of flexibility when working with different Jenkins agents.

 ## Pull the official Docker Image

 ```bash